intel/llvm/sycl/doc/syclcompat/README.md

 4. oneAPI release is delivered.
 5. Tag the SYCLcompat release on DPC++ repo: `SYCLcompat-major.minor.0`.

+### Deprecation Process/Breaking Changes

+As outlined above, SYCLcompat may sometimes make API breaking changes, indicated with a `major` version bump.
+Advanced notice (at least one major oneAPI release) will be provided via a deprecation warning on the relevant APIs, indicating to the user which alternative API should be used instead.

+Note that SYCLcompat is currently in pre-release, and until version `1.0.0` we do not consider our API to be stable, and may change it with shorter notice.

 ### Changelog

 Since SYCLcompat releases are aligned with oneAPI product releases, the changelog for SYCLcompat is incorporated into [SYCL's Release Notes](https://github.com/intel/llvm/blob/sycl/sycl/ReleaseNotes.md).